Technologicat/mcpyrate/README.md

 For this, we use an `Expr` with a `Constant` string inside it, to aid human-readability of the expanded source code.

-### Why doesn't `mcpyrate` copy the source location of a `with` macro invocation to each top-level item in the body?

-This strategy was used by `mcpy`.
-The problem is, it overwrites the line numbers of any user code that exists at the top level of the `with` block, preventing the reporting of those lines as covered.

-We only fill in the source location info for a node if it doesn't yet have any.

 ### `Coverage.py` says my quasiquoted code block is covered?
 It's quoted, not running, so why?

 When a `with q as quoted` block is expanded, it becomes an assignment to the variable `quoted` (or whatever name you gave it), setting the value of that variable to a `list` of the quoted representation of the code inside the block.
 Each statement that is lexically inside the block becomes an item in the list.